What a Margin Call Is and How It Works in Margin Trading

 Step-by-Step Breakdown

 Acting quickly and thoughtfully matters.
-A careful analysis helps decide the least harmful response based on money, taxes, and the chance of the market coming back.
+A careful analysis helps determine the least harmful response, considering money, taxes, and the likelihood of the market coming back.

 Lessons Learned from the Example